Aiven-Open/klaw-docs/docs/HowTo/settings.md

   false.
 - **Klaw Cluster API connectivity**
-  When installing Klaw, it is important to establish the connectivity between Core API and Klaw Cluster API.
+  When installing Klaw, it is important to establish the connectivity between Klaw Core API and Klaw Cluster API.
 You can test this connectivity by updating the property `klaw.clusterapi.url`.
-- **Stop Core API**
+- **Stop Klaw Core API**
-  You can stop the Core API by clicking the Stop button.
+  You can stop the Klaw Core API by clicking the Stop button.
 However, it will be your responsibility as an Administrator to start it again if required.